ansys/pyansys-quarto-cheatsheet/doc/source/user-guide.rst

    output_dir: _build

-The root directory of the repostiory includes an example of a `_quarto.yml <https://github.com/ansys-internal/pyansys-quarto-cheatsheet/blob/main/_quarto.yml>`_ file.
+The root directory of the repository includes an example of a `_quarto.yml <https://github.com/ansys-internal/pyansys-quarto-cheatsheet/blob/main/_quarto.yml>`_ file.

 Other example files